szeyick/webApplicationArchitectures/eventDrivenArchitectures/README.md

 ## Event Driven Architectures (EDA)

-Processes communicate by accessing shared events in a "event cloud".
-Each part of the system (a process) communicates with each other through a listener/observer pattern.
+EDA's follow the Event-Orientated architecture used the WS* standards.

-It is a asynchronous architecture.
+EDA processes communicate by accessing shared events in something called an **event cloud**.
+Each part of the system (or process) communicates with other parts of the system through the **publish/subscribe** pattern.

-It can also have a set of rules that react to certain events.
+It is a purely asynchronous architecture that connects the subscribers with the publishers.
+Furthermore, we can also bind a set of rules to allow it to react differently to certain events.

 ### Features